-Coronavirus situation in the UK – Changes to the customer service at the Embassy of Finland
+Coronavirus situation in the UK – Customer service at the Embassy of Finland and compilation of guidance

 Due to the very exceptional situation with the coronavirus, the Embassy of Finland in London and our Consular Section has reduced customer service opening hours.
 Consular Section’s customer service will only accept customers in urgent and emergency situations by appointment.